Kingorie/Coingecko/README.md

 * Web Scraping Setup: Set up the Selenium WebDriver to automate the Chrome browser.
 * Data Extraction: Extract relevant data from the Coingecko website using XPath expressions.
 * Data Processing: Create a Pandas DataFrame from the extracted data and perform some data cleaning.
-* Save to CSV: Save the DataFrame to a CSV file with a timestamp in the filename.
+* Save to an Excel file: Save the DataFrame to an Excel file with a timestamp in the filename.
-* Move File: Optionally, move the generated CSV file to a specified destination folder.
+* Move File: The Excel file is saved in a 'reports' folder within the script's directory.

 # Notes
 * The script uses the Chrome browser, and the pageLoadStrategy capability is set to "none" for faster page interaction.